gudfit/SmallScalePP_Project/Readme.md

 ### 2. Shared Memory CUDA Kernel

 Of course, this implementation comes with global memory bandwidth, which can be solved by giving it more memory.
-I personally implemented a shared memory kernel to mitigate these limitations.
+I implemented a shared memory kernel to mitigate these limitations.
 This approach leverages tiling to load sub-matrices of $A$ and $B$ into faster shared memory.
 In this configuration, each element of matrix $C$ requires data from an entire row of $A$ and a column of $B$, which are processed in tiles corresponding to the block dimensions of $C$.

 The procedure is as follows: